jsr6720/jsr6720.github.io/_posts/2016-05-27-sam-walton.md

 ## My Review 3/5

 Good listen about the history of Walmart and Sam Walton's drive for excellence.
-Walmart was also covered by [Jim Collins](https://www.goodreads.com/author/show/2826) in his studies of the company. <br/><br/>Most notabe is that Sam's WalMart concept is the evolution of his desire to continuously tinker with the system.
+Walmart was also covered by [Jim Collins](https://www.goodreads.com/author/show/2826) in his studies of the company.

+Most notabe is that Sam's WalMart concept is the evolution of his desire to continuously tinker with the system.
 He was a self-described merchant at heart and heeded the calling of several important decisions.
-Self service stores, discounting and selling on volume, computers computes computers to track inventory and all manner of store data, and warehousing.<br/><br/>Sam took accountability for the things that didn't go well and looked to praise others for keeping things on the right track.
+Self service stores, discounting and selling on volume, computers computes computers to track inventory and all manner of store data, and warehousing.

+Sam took accountability for the things that didn't go well and looked to praise others for keeping things on the right track.

 ### Date Read
 2016/05/27